 Claims involving minors and the government become even more complicated.
 Minors are also bound to the two-year deadline once you give notice.

 The only exception here is when the minor is under seven years old.
 They will always have until their ninth birthday to bring a lawsuit under New Mexico Statute Section 41-4-15.

 Contact Our New Mexico Car Accident Lawyers Today

 Don’t leave your claim to chance if you sustained injuries in a New Mexico car accident.

 You need a skilled legal advocate on your side who can help protect your rights and fight for the compensation you deserve.
 Filing a lawsuit to preserve the statute of limitations doesn’t mean your case is automatically going to trial.

 Our firm has nearly four decades of experience assisting injured victims just like you throughout New Mexico.
 We understand what you are going through and how to maximize your case.

 Insurance companies for the responsible party will try to dissuade you from retaining an attorney.
 They will claim it won’t impact your case.
 Don’t let them fool you as they are not on your side, no matter what they say.

-Contact Fadduol, Cluff, Hardy & Conaway to schedule an initial consultation.
+Contact Fadduol, Cluff, Hardy & Conaway online or call (800) 433-2408 today to schedule a free, initial consultation.
 Let us review your case and help you with what you need to know about the New Mexico car accident statute of limitations.